OtchereDev/3sided-cubes/README.md

 ## Extra Technology

-Localstorage and Cookie (if it is considered at technology )
+Localstorage and Cookie (if they are considered technologies )

 ## Extra Features